 Once you have set up Safari AutoFill on your iPhone, you won’t need to enter saved information manually.
 Simply authenticate your identity using Face ID and you are done.

-How to Set Up Safari AutoFill on iPhone
+Set Up Safari Password AutoFill on iPhone

 For those unfamiliar, iCloud Keychain allows you to keep your account names, passwords, and even credit cards numbers safe and up-to-date across your devices.

-To do so, head over to Settings → Scroll down and tap on Safari → AutoFill → Next, you have the option to autofill your contact information, your personal information, names and passwords, credit cards.
+To do so, head over to Settings → Scroll down and tap on Safari → AutoFill → Next, you have the option to autofill your contact information, your personal information, and credit cards.
 Toggle on the respective option based on your need.

 Once you have enabled Safari AutoFill, you can use this feature to quickly fill out the saved information.